jasmith-lp/node-agent-sdk/README.md

 });
 ```

-If the conversation has an assigned agent which needs to be removed, this **must** be done as a part of the same request.
+If the conversation has an assigned agent that needs to be removed, this can be done within the same request by providing the user ID of the agent to be removed.
->Note: Attempting to remove the assigned agent when there is none will cause the request to fail.
 ```javascript
 agent.updateConversationField({
 'conversationId': 'conversationId/dialogId',